-An untouched mine experience from another century at Loos cobalt mine
+An genuine industrial experience from another century at Loos cobalt mine

-The Loos cobalt mine can be found centrally in the village of Los, where you can look back upon the industrial spirit of the 18th century.
+The Loos cobalt is located in the middle of the village, where you can look back upon the industrial spirit of the 18th century.
 The mine is surrounded by an idyllic wilderness, offering a great variation of bedrock and nature.

-Several exhibitions as well as a slideshow can be viewed inside the mine.
-As you descend underground, you are led through the mine along wooden paths and stairs, as you are taken back roughly 250 years in time, into the spirit of another century.
-The atmosphere will bring to mind the history of the mine, the people who worked there, and their everyday life underground.
+Several exhibitions, as well as a slideshow, can be viewed inside the mine.
+As you descend underground, you are led through the mine along wooden pathways and stairs, at the same time as you are taken back roughly 250 years in time, into the spirit of another century.
+The atmosphere will bring to mind the history of the mine, the people who worked there, and their everyday life, underground.

 A short history

-Small amounts of copper findings were observed in the 17 th century in Los, but the amount in the samples was so small that it was not considered worth mining.
+Some copper findings were observed as early as in the 17 th century in Los, but the amount in the samples was so small, that it was not considered worth mining.
 Later, in 1733, assessor Henric Kalmeter acquired the mining rights for the mine in Los, because he suspected that the ore could contain both copper and bismuth.

-As it turned out, as the mining activity had begun, the ore indeed contained both copper and bismuth, but more importantly the newly discovered chemical element cobalt.
-Initially, the ore was exported unrefined to several different countries, but the authorities found that it was a waste of time and money to have the ore refined abroad, as opposed to locally, in order to extract the sought after cobalt blue pigment.
-Thus, Kalmeter was ordered by the crown to construct a building in Los where the ore could be refined on site, and the pigment processed.
+As it turned out the ore indeed contained both copper and bismuth, but, more importantly, the newly discovered chemical element cobalt.
+Initially, the ore was exported unrefined, but the authorities found that it was a waste of time and money to have the ore refined abroad, as opposed to within Sweden, in order to extract the sought after cobalt blue pigment.
+Thus, Kalmeter was ordered by the crown to construct a works in Los where the ore could be refined on site, and the pigment processed.
 The construction was later given the name Sophiendal, and was most probably named after Kalmeters wife, Anna-Sophia.

-In 1751, the mine in Los was rapidly put on the map, as the chemist Axel Fredrik Cronstedt discovered the ground element nickel.
+In 1751 the chemist Axel Fredrik Cronstedt discovered the ground element nickel, following examination of ore from Loos cobalt mine.
 However, due to a lack of new cobalt findings, the mine had to shut down in 1773, ending a 40 year long era.

 The glassworks produced, among other things, the “Loosflaska”, a round bottle with a green or cobalt blue tint, that came to be associated with the Sophiendal glasswork.
 The few bottles that survived to this day have an estimated value of several thousand SEK when sold on auctions.